June 20, 2019

 The Future of Stock Photography

-Technology will keep getting better, producing faster, more affordable hardware and software that will impact the stock photography industry in lots of ways.
+Technology will keep getting better, producing faster, more affordable hardware and software that will impact the stock photography industry in many ways.
 API integrations with massive online databases that have unlimited amounts of images available to sort through and download in a click could force changes in the industry’s structural or pricing models.
 Innovations in the way artists, photographers, videographers, and other content creators operate and get paid could disrupt the industry.
 How the global audience continues to grow and shape the worldwide marketplace will also play a factor.

 Maybe the future of stock photography lies in custom content, with requests sent into stock agencies to create and deliver the right custom shot for an accessible price point.
 Disruptive technologies like blockchain could offer new ways for photographers to license their work, skipping out the stock agency altogether.
 Augmented reality and virtual reality will add another layer of complexity into how we view, capture, and portray the world around us.
 Or perhaps we’ll see another revived nostalgic trend back to 2D as the talented illustrators of the world experience a renaissance.

 While the future of the stock photo seems fairly secure, a rising star in the industry is that of the stock video clip.
 As the digital revolution continues, more people are attracted to short videos in the same way they were attracted to stunning stills.
-Gifs, Vines, Snapchats, Stories – the short video clip is definitely the cool new kid on the stock block.
+GIFs, Vines, Snapchats, Stories – the short video clip is definitely the cool new kid on the stock block.

 Stock Photography you can Feel Good About